Linux-Club-KSU/copyparty-LCKSU/README.md

   * can download links and rehost the target file on copyparty (see first comment inside the shortcut)
   * pics become lowres if you share from gallery to shortcut, so better to launch the shortcut and pick stuff from there

+if you want to run the copyparty server on your iPhone or iPad, see [install on iOS](#install-on-iOS)

 # performance